The rights of the patient

 The patient has the right to request the rectification, erasure or completion of inaccurate or incomplete patient information that concerns them.
 A guardian may make the request on behalf or a minor.

-A request for rectification can be printed via this link or you may pick one up at an Aava clinic.
+A request for rectification can be printed or you may pick one up at an Aava clinic.
 While making the written request, please specify as carefully as possible the information to be rectified or erased.
 The request for rectification should be submitted in person to an Aava Medical Centre as the patient’s identity must always be verified before the request is processed.

 When a patient requests the rectification of patient documents, the treating physician or another health care professional will assess whether the information is required for providing treatment and whether there are grounds for its rectification, supplementation or erasure.
 If there are no grounds for rectification, a certificate of refusal, explaining why the request was refused, shall be provided.